The-Talik/Red-Wizards-Extended-Endgame/README.md

 What is it?
-  Red Wizards Extended Endgame is an end-game overhaul mod.
+  Red Wizard's Extended Endgame is an end-game overhaul mod.
 It attempt at extending the gameplay in a number of ways intended to feel balanced with the core game.
 Most features of this mod do not come into play until the player or sectors are L50+.
 Increase player level cap to 100, sector level cap to 200, adds endgame upgrades, improves enemy AI, core gameplay improvements, and a bunch of other tweaks.

 Highlights:
  - Player levels are capped at 100.